plyn85/bookmarks-app/README.md

 ![Desktop Demo]("Desktop Demo")

 ## UX

-This website was designed with mainly the colors blue yellow and white.
-The intention to be easy on the eye for the user and myself.
-I wanted to create an app for myself and other users where I can easily store, edit, delete and update bookmarks as well as assign each bookmark to a category.
+This project Is part of the Code Institute full stack developer course.
+It focuses on the data centric development module.
+The main objective is to create a website that uses the CRUD operations of Create,Read,Update, and the delete.
+With this In mind I wanted to create an app for myself and other users where I Implemented these CRUD operations.
+My Idea came from a very real need.
+Over the last year while learning to code I found myself almost everyday bookmarking countless useful websites, stack overflow links, tutorials, as well as links to something I might buy later on amazon!
+My bookmarks have become extremely bloated and I find it really difficult to search through them.
+So I decided why not try and build my own bookmark manager.
+If something Like this could be useful for myself.
+I hope It could also be useful for other users.
 I began using this app for myself as soon as the very basic functionality was set up.
 I used it to store useful links for building the app which gave me a good feel for what worked and what did not.
 What was a good user experience and what was not.